deislabs/deislabs.io/content/posts/introducing-slight.md

 ## Authoring portable distributed applications is hard

 Imagine you're a developer working at a consumer-facing company A. You built a web app that runs on on-premises data centers and used open-source projects to build data stores and pipelines.
-At beginning, there are only a few hundreds of customers, so the web app worked well.
+At the beginning, there are only a few hundreds of customers, so the web app worked well.
 However, as the company grows, the number of customers increases rapidly.
 The web app becomes slow and unstable.
 Now you're tasked to migrate from on-premises data centers to public cloud.

 Migrating to the cloud means that you will need to re-write the code to use cloud vendor resources, such as datastores and pipelines.
 Even worse, the company strategically decided to use two cloud vendors to reduce the risk of vendor lock-in.
 Now you need to re-write the code twice.
 This is a common scenario for many companies.
 The problem is that the code is not portable.